-- I Choose the application among the authorised applications accessible by any User-ID he (i.e. any user linked to his DN) can impersonate; - I Choose the user to impersonate when accessing such an application.
+I Choose the application among the authorised applications accessible by at least one User-ID linked to the DN of the user;

+I Choose the user to impersonate when accessing such an application.

-After this process, the ESMIG portal redirects to the homepage of the application selected.
+After this process, the ESMIG portal redirects to the homepage of the application selected (e.g. TIPS, CRDM^{TIPS}, DMT).